 The application form requests information that directly relates to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
-You should provide evidence to support your responses.
+You should provide evidence to support your responses to each criterion.
 Size limits apply to all responses.